webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ## Foreword

 This project is developed and maintained by Darren Kelly (a.k.a.
-"Dr Darren") of [Webel IT Australia](https://www.webel.com.au) and [GreenSoft Australia Pty Ltd](http://www.greensoftaustralia.com) for our own purposes for quickly developing one-off JavaServer Faces (JSF) test web apps that use the [PrimeFaces](https://www.primefaces.org) UI framework/toolkit for JSF, for submission to the PrimeFaces support team, the PrimeFaces community forum, and public forums such as Stackoverflow.
+"Dr Darren") of [Webel IT Australia](https://www.webel.com.au) and GreenSoft Australia Pty Ltd for our own purposes for quickly developing one-off JavaServer Faces (JSF) test web apps that use the [PrimeFaces](https://www.primefaces.org) UI framework/toolkit for JSF, for submission to the PrimeFaces support team, the PrimeFaces community forum, and public forums such as Stackoverflow.

-*It is offered to the JSF community (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others for developing your own **adapted** mini test web app projects.*
+*It is offered to the PrimeFaces and JSF community (without any warranty or guarantee of fitness for any purpose) in the hope that it may also be of use to others for developing your own **adapted** mini test web app projects.*

 **This project does not offer GitHub collaboration invitations or accept pull requests from forks !**